POEMS

 in a colonnaded space, with a serious sea nearby.

-For discussion: Could we come to live on the earth
+And so we ponder: Could we come to live

-as well as the Pearly Eye?
-Naturally, it seems unlikely:
+on the earth as well as the Pearly Eye?

 evolving coherently with its forest surround;